Gyrohammer/commapogo/README.md

 # CommaPOGO
 I recently have come across a project for the Comma3X that utilizes pogo pins for the quick disconnect of a comma3x.
 This is my attempt to create an open source alternative to that mount that is DIY and 3D printable.
-The original creation is by @cloudj0816 in the [OpenPilot community discord](https://discord.com/invite/avCJxEX).
+I was inspired after seeing the mount that @cloudj0816 made in the [OpenPilot community discord](https://discord.com/invite/avCJxEX).
 All credit goes to him for this initial idea!
-He actually sells the devices so be sure to check that out if you would like one!
-You can find the wait list in the #hw-unofficial channel.
+If you'd like to purchase one of his connectors (full CNC metal), you can find the wait list in the #hw-unofficial channel.

 ## Goals:
 - Inexpensive